 Equally important, these midwives bring moms vital information about the lifesaving benefits of breastfeeding, immunization and nutrition.

 In 2012, UNICEF and the Indonesian Government developed a mobile app to ensure midwives always have up-to-the-minute health information at their fingertips.
 Widyani uses the app, called INFOBIDAN, when she goes on house calls and during the classes she teaches for expectant moms, like the one above.
-She and other midwives also receive the latest health news via regular text messages that UNICEF and partners send out.
+She and other midwives also receive the latest health news via regular text messages sent by UNICEF and partners.

-This Mother's Day, you can help moms like Lina give their babies the very best care, by donating a Newborn Kit in your mother's name.
+Help moms like Lina give their babies the very best care by donating a Newborn Kit UNICEF midwives like Widyani can take out on their rounds.
 For just $50, you can send onesies, vaccines, blankets and other essentials to help mothers like Lina see to their new babies' every need.